 Our product development costs may also increase if we experience development delays or delays in receiving the requisite marketing approvals.
 Our preclinical studies or clinical trials may need to be restructured or may not be completed on schedule, or at all.
-Significant preclinical or clinical trial delays also could shorten any periods during which we may have the exclusive right to commercialize vadadustat or any other product candidate, including those that may be in-licensed or acquired, or allow our competitors to bring products to market before we do.
+Significant preclinical or clinical trial delays also could shorten any periods during which we may have the exclusive right to commercialize vadadustat, if approved, or any other product candidate, including those that may be in-licensed or acquired, or allow our competitors to bring products to market before we do.
 This could impair our ability to successfully commercialize our product candidates and may harm our business and results of operations.

-We may find it difficult to enroll patients in our clinical studies, which could delay or prevent clinical studies of Auryxia, vadadustat or any other product or product candidate, including those that may be in-licensed or acquired.
+We may find it difficult to enroll patients in our clinical trials, which could delay or prevent clinical trials of Auryxia, vadadustat or any other product or product candidate, including those that may be in-licensed or acquired.

-Identifying and qualifying patients to participate in clinical studies is critical to our success.
-The timing of our clinical studies depends, in part, on the speed at which we can recruit patients to participate in our clinical trials.
-Patients may be unwilling to participate in our clinical studies because of concerns about adverse events observed with the current standard of care, competitor products and/or other investigational agents, in each case for the same indications and/or similar patient populations.
-In addition, in the case of clinical studies of any product candidate, patients currently receiving treatment with the current standard of care or a competitor product may be reluctant to participate in a clinical trial with an investigational drug.
+Identifying and qualifying patients to participate in clinical trials is critical to our success.
+The timing of our clinical trials depends, in part, on the speed at which we can recruit patients to participate in our clinical trials.
+Patients may be unwilling to participate in our clinical trials because of concerns about adverse events observed with the product candidate under study, the current standard of care, competitor products and/or other investigational agents, in each case for the same indications and/or similar patient populations.
+In addition, in the case of clinical trials of any product candidate, patients currently receiving treatment with the current standard of care or a competitor product may be reluctant to participate in a clinical trial with an investigational drug.
 Furthermore, COVID-19 resulted in closures of, and may continue to impact, clinical trial sites on which we rely for the conduct of certain clinical trials and COVID-19 pandemic precautions have caused moderate delays in enrolling new clinical trials and may cause delays in enrolling other new clinical trials.
-We are using remote monitoring and central monitoring, where possible.
-Finally, competition for clinical study sites may limit our access to patients appropriate for our clinical trials.
-As a result, the timeline for recruiting patients and conducting studies may be delayed.
-These delays could result in increased costs, delays in advancing our development of any product or product candidate, or termination of the clinical studies altogether.